 - Works on anything with a screen

-- Unlimited cloud DVR recording capacity
+- Unlimited DVR storage

 - Access to its popular library of original content